mecaneer23/ravinia-janam-xt3-firmware-updater/README.md

 - Click `Hardware` at the top &#8594; `Properties` or double click `Android` under `Name` &#8594; `Change Settings` &#8594; `Update Driver...` &#8594; `Browse my computer for drivers` &#8594; `Let me pick from a list of available drivers on my computer` &#8594; `Show All Devices` &#8594; `Have Disk...` &#8594; `Browse...`
 - Navigate to the file in the usb_driver folder called `android_winusb.inf`, click on it, then press `Open`
 - Press `OK`
-- Double click `Android Bootloadeer Interface` - it should be the middle option
+- Double click `Android Bootloader Interface` - it should be the middle option
 - Click `Yes` &#8594; `Close` &#8594; `Close` &#8594; `OK`

 ### Update scanner firmware